FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-03-05-switchMap-concatMap-mergemap-exhaustmap-explained.md

 ## Similarities

-All of those operators can be piped to an observable and return a new observable.
+All of the *map operators can be piped to an observable and return a new observable.
 They keep the stream.
 They resolve the value but return a new observable.
 This makes them higher order mapping operators.
 You can subscribe to the outcome but initially `switchMap`, `mergeMap`, `concatMap` and `exhaustMap` return an observable which then can be processed further.

 ## SwitchMap